 - 1. Any staff member who observes a student violating class rules may correct the student. - 2.
-A record of the offenses and disciplinary actions should be maintained by the teacher or staff member on the appropriate - 3.
+A record of the offenses and disciplinary actions should be maintained by the teacher or staff member on the appropriate form. - 3.
 The teacher should have a planned discussion with the student about a particular concern or behavior and develop a plan for resolving or changing it. - 4.
-The teacher should discuss the misbehavior with the parent, an administrator, or support personnel. - 5.
-Level I behavior violations and discipline options/responses are not limited to those provided.
-Serious or repeated violations may result in a more severe response or referral to Level II.
+The teacher should discuss the misbehavior with the parent, an administrator, or support personnel. - Level I behavior violations and discipline options/responses are not limited to those provided.
+Serious or repeated violations may result in a more severe response or referral to Level II. - 6.
+Before the principal or designee assigns a student under age 18 to detention outside regular school hours, notice shall be given to the student's parent/guardian to inform them of the reason for the detention and permit arrangements for necessary transportation.